hagbard/the-flogger-manual/docs/design.md

 > By default, unknown metadata should always be formatted as part of the context section to avoid
 > losing information.
 Only ignore metadata that you know is explicitly okay to ignore.

-An example of explicitly handled metadata is the `cause` attached to a log statement (almost all log systems have a built in concept of this).
-When receiving metadata with the key `LogContext.Key.LOG_CAUSE`, the value can be used at the cause in the underlying log entry that's created, and the key can be ignored for further metadata processing.
+An example of explicitly handled metadata is the "cause" attached to a log statement (almost all log systems have a built in concept of this).
+When receiving metadata with the key [`LogContext.Key.LOG_CAUSE`], the value can be used at the cause in the underlying log entry that's created, and the key can be ignored for further metadata processing.

 In general, metadata that's not ignored should be formatted and added to the outgoing log entry